 9. Tax Exemption

 Essentially speaking, eCommerce is an international trade system.
 As such, taxation can be quite complicated since tax laws vary across the world.
 Things can become even more complicated if one of the two countries’ B2B companies don’t have to pay taxes.

 In your eCommerce solution, you need to have a system in which tax is calculated, and exemptions are displayed for your users.
 Such flexibility is essential for an eCommerce store operating internationally.

 10. One-Click Reorder

 The one-click reorder system can help make the B2B experience better for your customers.
 Besides the quick ordering system, you can add this functionality to ensure that your regular customers can purchase similar products from your store with just a click of a button.

-Your B2B eCommerce solution should include this functionality as customer satisfaction and conversion rate optimization option.
+Your solution should include this B2B eCommerce features as customer satisfaction and conversion rate optimization option.

 11. Flexible Payments

 Multiple payment gateways are part and parcel of eCommerce in general.
 Having flexible payment options in B2B can prove even more beneficial to the business.